Programs at VU University Amsterdam

 In the past decade, many schools in the Netherlands have started to offer service learning programs to students.
 The programs vary widely in content, the level of supervision, integration in the curriculum and student reflection.
 At each school, students participated from classes that had completed the service learning and from a control group of classes that had not.

 Most students in the survey (77%) reported positive or very positive experiences during service.
 On average, students who had completed the service learning programs scored higher on civic-mindedness indicators than did students who had not yet participated.
 Specifically, service learning was associated with stronger civic values, social support behavior, engagement in charities, and engagement in politics.
-Positive experiences during service were positively associated with civic-mindedness.
+However, completing a community service placement in itself did not affect students civic-mindedness.
+Only students who had positive experiences during service were positively associated with civic-mindedness.
 A limitation of the study is that changes in civic-mindedness could only be examined in the course of one school year.
 Whether the programs had more lasting effects is unclear.

 Mandatory service learning programs were legally introduced in 2012 in the entire country after a period of pilots and evaluations including the survey above.
 In 2013, the mandatory aspect of the programs has been removed as a result of a change in the coalition in office.